106: Calorie-free oil

 Is it because

-it's he's he's only he's lost the English translation to his his actual booklet that tells you how to how to build the thing?
+he's lost the English translation to his actual booklet that tells you how to build the thing?
 He's got the Danish version.
 So every single word he sees, he needs a pictorial thing to go with it.

 So he's googling pictures and he's building it

 by visual.
-Hmm.

 That's good.
 What else is Danish?
 Bacon.

 And when we think of bacon and home renovations, what do we think?
 The three little pigs.
-So
+So.

-someone else take the bat on the please.
+Someone else take the bat on, please.

+Do I have to do all the work here?
 I love how your mind worked there.
 That's a brilliant set of connections.

 Bearing in mind that once the big bad wolf does come down and blow it, you're going to have to keep rebuilding.
 So, it's like a false economy.

 Yeah, exactly.
-Yeah.
+Yeah, straw insulation.

 I bet there is good straw insulation.
 It's kind of like thatch, isn't it?
+Um, but that can't that that can't be it.

 Feels unlikely.
-Doesn't feel like the answer.
+I don't feel like the answer.

-he lived in a castle.

-Is he building Hamlet's castle?
+Uh and he lived in a castle.
+Um is he building Hamlet's castle?

 And I think there is that one in Act 2, Scene 3.
-There are instructions for how to build his castle, but they were in the original Danish, weren't they?
+There are instructions for Howell to build his castle, but they were in the original Danish, weren't they?

 Which, of course, was the language that Hamlet was written in.